How To Get To Azumino From The Snow Monkey Park

-There is more than one way to get to the Azumino area from the Snow Monkey Park using public transportation.
+There is more than one way to get to the Azumino area from the Jigokudani Monkey Park using public transport.
 Keep reading to the different options and decide what best fits your schedule.
-For ideas about what to do in Azumino, check out our 15 Things To Do In Azumino article.
+But no matter which way you do it, first you’ll need to get to Nagano Station:

-You can take an express bus directly from the Snow Monkey Park to Nagano Station, which takes approximately 55 minutes depending on traffic and road conditions.
+Alternatively, you can take an express bus directly from the Jigokudani Monkey Park to Nagano Station, which takes approximately 55 minutes depending on traffic and road conditions.
 This option is more convenient since you don’t need to transfer.
 The only drawback is that road is much less scenic than the train ride.

-Once you get to Nagano Station, you have two options to get the Azumino area.
+Once you get to Nagano Station, you have two options to reach Azumino:

 This option lets you take the JR train straight to the Azumino area but requires a ride on a local bus or taxi to get the popular sightseeing spots.
 From Nagano Station, simply take the Sinonoi Line train to Akashina Station, which takes about one hour.
 Akashina Station is a bit far from the major points of interest in Azumino but during the peak sightseeing seasons (late April to early November), you can catch a local sightseeing bus from the station to places like the Daio Wasabi Farm, local art museums, and the Hotaka Station area.
 The bus operates differently depending on the exact dates, so you may want to check the schedule here beforehand.
 Another option would be to take a taxi if for some reason the bus times do not work out.

-At Matsumoto Station, transfer to the JR Oito Line train and take it to Hotaka Station, which takes about 25 minutes.
-At Hotaka Station, you’ll have plenty of local transportation options that you can use to explore Azumino, including renting bicycles, using the local sightseeing bus, or using special taxi coupons.
+Once at Matsumoto Station, transfer to the Oito Line train and take it to Hotaka Station, which takes about 25 minutes.
+At Hotaka Station, you’ll have plenty of local transport options that you can use to explore Azumino, including renting bicycles, a local bus, or taxi.